-7.5.2 JTAG Interface
+7.4.22 JTAG Interface

 The JTAG port can be used for production programming.
 Four of the six JTAG pins can also be used as GPIOs during normal operation.
-See the Pin Configuration and Functions table at the beginning of the document and 表 3 for a list of the JTAG signals and which can be used as GPIOs.
+See Pin Functions and Table 3 for a list of the JTAG signals and which can be used as GPIOs.
 The JTAG port is compatible with the IEEE Standard 1149.1-1990, IEEE Standard Test-Access Port and Boundary Scan Architecture specification.
 Boundary scan is not supported on this device.
+The UCD9090 runs at 10% slower frequency while the JTAG is enabled to ensure best JTAG operation.